jmoguels/Copado-Importer-Action/README.md

 1. Create a new file at `.github/workflows/copado-import-generator.yml` in your repository
-2. Copy the complete GitHub Action workflow code into this file (Request the full code from the developer who shared this document with you)
+2. Copy the complete GitHub Action workflow code into this file
 3. Commit the file to your repository (main branch is recommended for immediate availability)

 ### Permissions for PR Comments (Optional)